Evandorr/Evandorr/README.md

 - 👀 I’m interested in game dev
 - 🌱 I’m currently learning coding ig
 - 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me: don't
+- 📫 How to reach me: message me on discord: evandor
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Dolphins are terrible